nowisesys/uup-site/README.md

 };
 ```

 More examples is included in example directory in the source package.
+It's recommended
+that your application derives your own controllers from the provided base classes to
+support JSON or file API.

 ### Views: